geez13/4fun/.trae/documents/4_Movement_Gallery_PRD.md

 ## 3. Core Process

 **Public User Flow:**
-Users access the V Wall directly from the main navigation.
+Users access the 4 Movement directly from the main navigation.
 The page loads with an initial batch of images in a seamless masonry layout.
 As users scroll, new images load automatically with smooth animations.
 Users can hover over images to see basic information and click to view full-screen details.
 Safe-mode toggle allows filtering of potentially sensitive content.

 **Registered User Flow:**
 Registered users follow the same browsing experience but gain additional capabilities including high-resolution downloads, content reporting, and personalized viewing preferences.
 They can save favorite images and access viewing history.